Jack Gilford: Career

+He appeared in a series of television commercials for Cracker Jack in the 1960s, and enjoyed success in films, including a notable role in Cocoon (1985).

 Personal life

 Gilford met actress (and later producer) Madeline Lee at progressive political meetings and events during the late 1940s.
 Gilford entertained at many of these events, some of them produced by Lee.
 She was married at the time and divorced her first husband soon after meeting Gilford.
 The couple married in 1949, remaining together for 40 years until his death in 1990.
-The couple raised three children: Lisa Gilford, a producer (from Lee's previous marriage); Joe Gilford, a screenwriter/playwright/stage director; and Sam Max Gilford, an artist/archivist.
+They raised three children: Lisa Gilford, a producer (from Lee's previous marriage); Joe Gilford, a screenwriter, playwright, and stage director; and Sam Max Gilford, an artist and archivist.

 Death

-Following a year-long battle with stomach cancer, Gilford died in his Greenwich Village home in 1990, aged 81.
+Following a year-long battle with stomach cancer, Gilford died in his Greenwich Village, Manhattan, New York City, home in 1990 at age 81.
 His wife, Madeline Lee Gilford, died on April 15, 2008, from undisclosed causes.
-Gilford is buried in the Yiddish theater section of Flushing, New York's Mount Hebron Cemetery.
+Gilford is buried in the Yiddish theater section of Flushing, New York's, Mount Hebron Cemetery.

-Biographical play, Finks
+Biographical play Finks

 In July 2008, Josh Radnor and Jennifer Westfeldt starred in the premiere of the play Finks, based on the Gilfords' experiences with HUAC and the Hollywood blacklist, written by Joe Gilford (their son), and directed by Charlie Stratton for stage and film.
 The play was produced Off-Broadway at New York's Ensemble Studio Theatre in April 2013.

 The New York Times called it a "bracing play" that "quickly leaves you not caring that you've visited the territory before."
 Finks was nominated for a Drama Desk Award for Outstanding Play, with Miriam Silverman nominated for Outstanding Actress in a Play.